tyaga/sfVkontaktePlugin/README.md

 *  Upload.photo(album_title, server_method, server_method_params, callback )
 *  Upload.wall(message, wall_id, server_method, server_method_params, callback )

-On the server you should define a class with name sfVkontaktePhoto and this class must have a static method with name getPhoto, wich returns a path to the file need to upload.
+On the server you should define a class with name sfVkontaktePhoto and this class must have a static method with name getPhoto, which returns a path to the file need to upload.
 This method should get one parameter - it passes from client - **server_method_params**.
 Yes, I know, it is the first candidate to fully redesign.